 Circumstances change in every family.
 Following a divorce, a material change in circumstances may require a change in child support.
-If you need to seek a change in the child support arrangements between you and your ex-spouse, talk to a lawyer at Abbott & Abbott in Marietta and Canton, Georgia.
+If you need to seek a change in the child support arrangements between you and your ex-spouse, talk to a lawyer at The Law Offices of Abbott & Abbott P.C. in Marietta and Canton, Georgia.

 Georgia Child Support ∙ Changes in Child Support

 No change in child support should be made without a court order.
 An attorney experienced with Georgia child support laws can explain how and under what circumstances a child support order can be changed.

 - If both parents agree to change child support, isn't that good enough?
 No. The court needs to approve any change to child support.
 Failure to gain court approval could lead to a contempt action.
 Make the change legal.

 - What does a material change in circumstances mean?
 If either parent has a substantial change in income — either less income or more — the support guidelines would indicate a change in support.